-

 - be realistic and achievable for the client; and

-- incorporate Goal Attainment Scaling, consistent with chapter 15 of this Guide.
+- incorporate Goal Attainment Scaling, consistent with chapter 15 in this library.